DonnC/wce/README.md

-# Welcome to WCE Documentation
+# WCE Documentation

 Welcome to **WCE (WhatsApp Chatbot Engine)**, your ultimate solution for building efficient, scalable, and template-driven WhatsApp chatbots.
-Whether you're a Python enthusiast or a Java aficionado, WCE offers two robust engines—**PyWCE** for Python and **JaWCE** for Java—designed to cater to your development preferences without compromising functionality or performance.
+Whether you're a Python enthusiast or a Java aficionado, WCE offers two robust engines—**PyWCE** for Python and **JaWCE** for Java — designed to cater to your development preferences without compromising functionality or performance.

 ## What is WCE?
-It is a unified framework that simplifies the creation of WhatsApp chatbots through a **template-driven approach**.
+It is a unified framework that simplifies the creation of WhatsApp chatbots through a **template-driven approach** (Checkout more example templates under [resources](/resources)).
 It abstracts the complexities of managing chat workflows and integrates seamlessly with developer-defined business logic using **reflective APIs**.

 The framework empowers developers to:
 - **Design Conversational Templates**: YAML-defined templates that map out your chatbot's conversational flow.